 The Share Purchase Agreement contains certain representations, warranties, covenants and indemnification provisions.
-The Share Purchase Agreement provides that 10% of the purchase price shall be held in escrow for a period of at least eighteen months after the closing in order to satisfy valid indemnification claims that KVH may assert for specified breaches of representations, warranties and covenants.
+The Share Purchase Agreement provides that 10% of the purchase price shall be held in escrow for a period of approximately 21 months after the closing in order to satisfy valid indemnification claims that KMG UK may assert for specified breaches of representations, warranties and covenants.
+The escrow and holdback amounts of approximately \$6,000 were fully funded during the first quarter of 2015.